BurlapTV/Chat-Commands/README.md

 Command | Explanation | Example
 ------- | ------------| ------------------
-!sr | This will add a song to the current queue | !sr https://www.youtube.com/watch?v=ET6657PH9gQ **or** !sr ET6657PH9gQ !wrongsong | Removes the last song you added to the queue | N/A !skip | Cast a vote to skip the currently playing song | N/A !playlist | Outputs the next three songs in the queue | N/A !nextsong | Outputs the next song in the queue | N/A !currentsong | Outputs the current song and a youtube link | N/A !volumeup | Adjusts the music volume up slightly) | N/A !volumedown | Adjusts the music volume down slightly) | N/A
+!sr | This will add a song to the current queue | !sr https://www.youtube.com/watch?v=ET6657PH9gQ **or** !sr ET6657PH9gQ !wrongsong | Removes the last song you added to the queue |
+!skip | Cast a vote to skip the currently playing song |
+!playlist | Outputs the next three songs in the queue |
+!nextsong | Outputs the next song in the queue |
+!currentsong | Outputs the current song and a youtube link |
+!volumeup | Adjusts the music volume up slightly |
+!volumedown | Adjusts the music volume down slightly |

-## SUBSCRIBER ONLY SCREEN ALERTS
+## SUBSCRIBER ONLY SCREEN ALERTS & SFX

 These are generally only subscriber only.
 Most have a short cooldown (~60 seconds) & cost a small amount of BarappuKoin per use.